Discover the meaning of common bookkeeping terms, words and phrases from this quick A - Z style guide.

 These are sales invoices that have been written off because the payments are overdue and never likely to be paid.
 Sales invoices are only written off after some effort to retrieve the funds including going through debt collection agencies.
 Bad debts are expensed in the accounts.

 A balance sheet report shows the business owners and managers how much equity is in the business, how many assets the business owns, and what the business owes in liabilities.
 The balance sheet falls in line with the accounting equation.

-financial institution where businesses deposit their earnings and from which they pays their bills.
+The secure financial institution where businesses deposit their earnings and from which they pays their bills.
 Banks provide business advice and can advances loans to businesses for growth.